RACC: Representation-Aware Coverage Criteria for LLM Safety Testing: Backgrounds

 \subsection{Safety Representations in LLMs}

-Driven by the unique language comprehension ability of LLMs, \emph{representation engineering}~\cite{zou2023representation,skean2024does,zhang2024adversarial,chalnev2024improving,stolfo2024improving,du2025advancing,wei2024assessing} has emerged as a novel framework to characterize high-level concepts emerged in LLMs.
-Specifically, these studies revealed that low-rank representations exist that can represent and steer specific concepts in their hidden states, where a typical representation extraction process can be modeled as applying principal component analysis (PCA) techniques to the hidden states of a set of representative concept-related inputs.
-To capture these representations, we formulate related notations as follows: for a subset of the hidden feature space $h\subseteq H$ used for representation construction, we denote $h(p) \in\mathbb R^{d}$ as the focused feature representation of $p$, where $d=|h|$ is the dimension of the representation.
+The complex architecture and vast parameter space of LLMs make conventional interpretability techniques, which extract internal features~\cite{simonyan2013deep,selvaraju2017grad} and concepts~\cite{mikolov2013linguistic,zhang2018interpretable} from small-scale DNNs, difficult to apply at scale.
+To address this, \emph{representation engineering}~\cite{zou2023representation,skean2024does,zhang2024adversarial,chalnev2024improving,stolfo2024improving,du2025advancing,wei2024assessing} has emerged as a framework to characterize high-level concepts embedded in LLMs by exploiting the structured geometry of their hidden states.
+These studies revealed that low-rank representations can capture and steer specific concepts within the models' hidden states.
+A typical extraction process involves applying PCA to the hidden states elicited by a set of concept-related inputs.
+To formalize this, let $h \subseteq H$ be a subset of the hidden feature space used for representation construction.
+We denote $h(p) \in \mathbb{R}^d$ as the feature representation of input $p$ in $h$, where $d = |h|$ is the dimensionality.

-In terms of LLM safety, a few preliminary studies have also revealed the existence of safety representations~\cite{wei2024assessing,zhang2024adversarial,zheng2024prompt,du2025advancing,pan2025hidden,wang2025false}.
-Specifically, these works discovered safety representations that indicate the safety-related concepts in the processing inputs can be captured in the hidden states of LLMs.
-Furthermore, these findings suggest that the safety representations in LLMs can identify the safety concepts when processing new test cases.
-Thus, by projecting the safety representations of test cases into safety concepts, the activated safety concepts offer a unique solution for addressing the scalability issues aforementioned of coverage criteria for LLM safety testing.
+In the context of LLM safety, recent studies have demonstrated the existence of safety representations~\cite{wei2024assessing,zhang2024adversarial,zheng2024prompt,du2025advancing,pan2025hidden,wang2025false}.
+These works show that safety-related concepts within inputs are distinctly captured by the hidden states of LLMs.
+Furthermore, these findings suggest that safety representations can generalize to diverse distributions of unseen test cases without retraining.
+Thus, mapping test-case representations into safety concepts simultaneously addresses both challenges identified in Section~\ref{sec:coverage_dnn}: it reduces the high-dimensional neuron space to a compact set of safety-relevant directions, resolving the scalability bottleneck, and grounds coverage measurement in safety-specific signals rather than generic activations, resolving the objective-alignment gap.
+These properties make safety representations a natural foundation for LLM safety coverage criteria.